CharlesHoskinson/exo_browser/_posts/2013-09-11-my-quest-for-a-new-browser.markdown

 I use the web a lot.
 My day is spent between my browser and xterm.
 I use xterm to code and I use the browser for absolutely everything else.
 Email, documents, bug tracking, news, games, videos, you name it.

-Or, the browser base user interface as we know it today (tabbed navigation) was designed at a time (97) when we restarted our computer everyday and we would spend only a couple of minutes "online" through dial-up connections.
+However, the browser base user interface as we know it today (tabbed navigation) was designed at a time (97) when we restarted our computer everyday and we would spend only a couple of minutes "online" through dial-up connections.

 ### Why would we need a new Browser?